2021: Intellectual Property Protection

 Espionage stock

-This week we are discussing TSCM.
-For those of you who don’t know what that means….. this is from Art Lesser, 25 years in the security industry and President of Merit Security.
-“TSCM is a government term that stands for technical surveillance countermeasures.
-What that entails are things like de-bugging, sweeps, looking for devices that could be eavesdropping.”
-TSCM investigators look for audio or video devices that are surveilling you or your company.
-It’s essentially an audit to protect against loss or breach of privacy and confidentiality.
+According to Art Lesser, who has 25 years in the security industry and is the President of Merit Security: “TSCM entails things like de-bugging, sweeps, and looking for devices that could be eavesdropping.”
+TSCM investigators conduct technical audits to find hidden audio or video devices that may be surveilling you or your company.
+These sweeps are designed to ensure that intellectual property, trade secrets, and confidential information remain secure.

 This is a concern in not only office buildings, where cell phones could very easily be leaking information unknowingly, devices could be planted….but also from someone’s home if that’s their new office.
 Working from home has increased the need to protect privacy and confidentiality because there isn’t that same level of security as the corporate environment.
 There are random people, cleaning and contracting, coming in and out of the house.
 That presents opportunities for listening devices to be easily placed throughout the home.